Foods to avoid for damaged skin

 Change Your Diet, Change Your Skin

 While eating a tasty treat will bring you instant satisfaction, having your skin under control will permanently increase your quality of life.
 I know that changing your diet can be daunting, but the relief of symptoms is well worth it if you are dealing with problematic skin.
+To avoid overwhelm, eliminate one thing at a time.
+Start with what you think is damaging your skin the most, find alternatives to it, and make the switch.

+Once you've gotten used to the new diet, move on to the next category of foods.
+Luckily, there are viable options for pretty much everything these days.
 Since the foods discussed above have been implicated in more than just skin condition, it’s possible you’ll not only see an improvement in skin health, but also gain more energy, sleep better, get sick less, enjoy increased mental clarity, and more.
 Now those are side effects just about anyone can enjoy!

 Feed Your Skin the Right Way

 Just like your body, your skin needs the proper vitamins, minerals and amino acids to properly function.
-There are many foods that help heal skin conditions, you can learn about those here: Best Foods for Your Skin: What to Eat and What to Avoid for Clear Skin
+There are many foods that help heal skin conditions, you can learn about those here: Best Foods for Your Skin: What to Eat and What to Avoid for Clear Skin You can also feed your skin these nutrients from the outside.
+That’s why developed our Relief cream - to nourish damaged skin and encourage it to properly heal itself.

 It uses plant-based ingredients to provide everything needed to repair, detox and strength your skin's immune system.
 It even restores your skin’s natural 5.5 pH, the optimum level for healing.